tnichols217/notes/Chem 111/3 - Compounds.md

 ## Naming Covalent Compounds
 - More metallic is names first
-- Second element is nameed
+- Second element is named with an *-ide*
+- Prefixes must be used to denote quantities
+- *mono-* is not necessary for the first element

 # Organic Compounds
 - Carbon containing compounds (minus $\text{CO}_2$ and $\text{CO}$)